 Central sleep apnea (CSA) causes pauses in breathing while your child sleeps, but it’s not due to a blocked airway.
 This stoppage in breathing is caused by their brain not communicating with the muscles of the lungs.
 They’ll experience the same symptoms, including snoring from time to time.
 CSA is most common in infants and premature babies but can also occur due to a brain injury.

-Treatment for your child could look different than your friend or neighbor’s child and depends on the cause of sleep-disordered breathing.
-Options for treatment could include myofunctional therapy, orthodontics, orthopedics, appliance therapy, CPAP, and in rare cases, surgery.
-Your sleep dentist will evaluate your child’s condition, severity, anatomy, adaptability to treatment, and your budget to determine the best options.
-After thoroughly explaining all choices, you’ll collaborate to decide on a treatment plan.
+Management for your child could look different than your friend or neighbor’s child and depends on the cause of sleep-disordered breathing.
+Options for management could include myofunctional therapy, orthodontics, orthopedics, appliance therapy, CPAP, and in rare cases, surgery.
+Your sleep dentist will evaluate your child’s condition, severity, anatomy, adaptability to management, and your budget to determine the best options.
+After thoroughly explaining all choices, you’ll collaborate to decide on a management plan.

 Get Help from a Sleep Doctor

 If you are concerned your child may have any form of pediatric sleep-disordered breathing, seek help right away.
-If left untreated, their lives and future could quickly derail.
+If left unmanaged, their lives and future could quickly derail.

 ASAP Pathway has sleep dentists worldwide to help your child sleep easily at night and avoid dangerous consequences.
 Check out our provider map to find a sleep dentist near you.